 At Nash Advisory, we're committed to helping you get the most out of your business sale.
 After all the hard work of growing your business, we understand how important it is to achieve a high return from an investment.

-Our advisers use a range of financial and market-based methods to generate a value estimate of your business.
+Our advisers use a range of financial and market-based valuation methods to generate a value estimate of your business.
 We will look at significant indicators for business value which includes financial performance, growth prospects, margins, and contracts.
 After an accurate business valuation, we can guide you through the process of selling your business.

 Our team of business advisers have successfully executed business sales, mergers, and acquisitions.
 Your business will have direct access to the knowledge and experience of our directors.
 From marketing down to negotiations, you'll receive expert business advice every step of the way.